 Will there be events organized in the coming year?

-The Spinoza House Association (De Vereniging Het Spinozahuis) was the owner of the house until 1976.
-It hopes to regain possession of the house shortly and to set up an International Spinoza Centre in the Paviljoensgracht 72, The Hague.
-The Association aims to hold a Spinoza lecture every two years, to provide classes for school children on the philosophy of Spinoza, and to contribute to The Hague’s identity as a City of Peace and Justice.
+After a period of uncertainty the Spinoza House Association is again the owner since 2020 and wants to set up an international Spinoza Centre of this house.
+The Association aims to hold Spinoza lectures, to provide classes for schoolchildren on the philosophy of Spinoza and to contribute to The Hague’s identity as a city of Peace and Justice.